srishti-git1110/srishti-git1110.github.io/content/talks.md

 math: true
 ---

-Below are some of the talks that I've delivered on Cohere's Discord.
+Below are some of my talks that I've delivered on Cohere's Discord.

 ### ML Efficiency